Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Buf0="<tD5Sc" sets the TXT save Decimal places to 5, and the Separator to a comma (plus 3 spaces).
 The default is equivalent to Buf0="<tD3Sn" for 3 Decimal places and newline separator.
 Note that the BufN used is arbitrary, since this command applies equally to text files saved from Buf0-Buf7.

 Alternatively, you can use the string variable format options.
 For example, where you might ordinarily use Msg=VarA(4.3) to display VarA with 4 integer and 3 decimal places, to use that same format for saving a BufN text file you would use Buf0="<t(4.3)".
 If you additionally want to use a comma separator, you'd use Buf0="<t(4.3)Sc".

 The string variable formats include hexadecimal, binary, exponential, scientific, alphanumeric, and binary state options besides normal decimal display.
 However, if you use hexadecimal or binary, note that no 'h' or 'b' prefix is inserted such as would be needed to read such values back with Daqarta.
 If you need that, consider instead creating a log file using LogTxt to insert such characters or any other formatting you require.

-Note that buffers can hold integer values up to +/-2147483648, plus 9 decimal places, all of which can be saved as text.
+Note that buffers can hold integer values from -2147483648 to +2147483647.999999999, all of which can be saved as text.
 However, if you intend to later open the resulting file for display by Daqarta (such as via the DD / Open button in the toolbar, or the Open macro), the integer portion must be limited to +/-131071.
 It also must be a single-channel file.

 As with the other formats, you can append to an existing file (or start a new file if none exists with that name), using A:Buf0="<SAveTXT:MyFile".